thomaspark/bootswatch/README.md

 Bootswatch
 ==========

 Bootswatch is a library of themed swatches for use with [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
-It allows the time-constrained and design-impaired to give their Bootstrap sites a splash of color without having to open a color picker.
+It allows the time-constrained and design-impaired to give their Bootstrap sites color without having to open a color picker.

 Use
 -----